-A free firewall with real-time protection and special features for wireless connections
+A free firewall with real-time protection and extra tools for Wi-Fi connections

 For many of us, ZoneAlarm Free Firewall was the app that introduced us to firewalls in the first place, and it was a must-have app in the days when Windows effectively told the internet "Hack me!
 I'm easy!"

 The current version of ZoneAlarm Free Firewall hides open ports, identifies potentially dodgy traffic, disables malicious programs and connects to DefenseNet, which provides real-time security updates as new threats are detected.
 It also protects your computer on public Wi-Fi networks.

 The only downside is that it doesn't play nice with anti-malware software other than Windows Defender, and warns of potential stability and performance problems if you don't uninstall other anti-malware software.
 If that isn't an issue for you, ZoneAlarm Free Firewall is the best free firewall you can download.

 Effective but noisy, with easy sandboxing to stop malware in its tracks

 It’s worth taking your time when installing Comodo Free Firewall because it comes bundled with an extra browser, and if you click through too hastily you might find that it's installed itself without you realizing.

 Comodo Free Firewall sits in a small window at the top right of your desktop, providing one-click access to sandboxed versions of Chrome, Firefox and Comodo Browser for safer surfing.
 You can also run any other programs in a sandbox – ideal if you enjoy experimenting with free software.